kyma-project/kyma/docs/getting-started/11-expose-function.md

 - Is available under an unsecured endpoint (**handler** set to `noop` in the APIRule CR).
 - Accepts `GET` and `POST` methods.

->**NOTE:** Learn also how to [secure the Function](/components/api-gateway#tutorials-expose-and-secure-a-service-deploy-expose-and-secure-the-sample-resources).
+> **NOTE:** Learn also how to [secure the Function](/components/api-gateway#tutorials-expose-and-secure-a-service-deploy-expose-and-secure-the-sample-resources).

 ## Steps

-Follows these steps:

 ### Expose the Function

+Follow these steps:

 <div tabs name="steps" group="expose-function">
   <details>